-1And Satan stood up against Israel and moved David to number Israel.
+1And Satan stood up against Israel and incited David to count Israel.

-2David said to Joab and to the officials of the people, “Go, number Israel from Beer-sheba even to Dan; and bring me word, that I may know the sum of them.”
+2And David said to Joab and to the commanders of the people, “Go, count Israel from Beer-sheba to Dan, and bring to me a report, so that I may know their number.”

-3But Joab said, “May Yahweh make his people 100 times as many as they are.
-But, my lord the king, aren’t they all my lord’s servants?
+3But Joab said, “May Yahweh make his people 100 times as many as they are, but my lord the king, are they not all my lord’s servants?
 Why does my lord require this thing?
 Why will he be a cause of guilt to Israel?”

-14So Yahweh sent a plague on Israel, and 70,000 men of Israel fell.
+14So Yahweh sent a plague on Israel and 70,000 men of Israel fell.

-15God sent an angel to Jerusalem to destroy it.
-But as he was about to destroy it, Yahweh saw it and relented concerning the evil and said to the destroying angel, “It is enough!
+15And God sent an angel to Jerusalem to destroy it.
+But as he was about to destroy it, Yahweh saw it and changed his mind concerning the evil and said to the destroying angel, “It is enough!
 Now withdraw your hand.”
-The angel of Yahweh was standing by the threshing floor of Ornan the Jebusite.
+Now the angel of Yahweh was standing by the threshing floor of Ornan the Jebusite.

-16David lifted up his eyes and saw the angel of Yahweh standing between earth and heaven, having a drawn sword in his hand stretched out over Jerusalem.
+16And David lifted up his eyes and saw the angel of Yahweh standing between earth and heaven, having a drawn sword in his hand stretched out over Jerusalem.
 Then David and the elders, clothed in sackcloth, fell on their faces.

-19So David went up at the saying of Gad that he spoke in the name of Yahweh.
+19So David went up at the word of Gad, which he spoke in the name of Yahweh.

 20And Ornan turned around and saw the angel, and his four sons who were with him hid themselves.
 Now Ornan was threshing wheat.

 21As David came to Ornan, Ornan looked and saw David and went out of the threshing floor and bowed down to David with his face to the ground.

-27And Yahweh commanded the angel, and he put up his sword again into its sheath.
+27And Yahweh commanded the angel, and he put back his sword into its sheath.